tglucksmann/buybitcoinworldwide.github.io/_kb/bb_buy_large_amounts_of_bitcoin.md

 It’s easy to buy upwards of $50,000 worth of bitcoin with Xapo.

 ## Richfund
-[Richfund](http://www.richfund.pe/) was established in the end of 2013, and our core business involves Bitcoin mining chips, hardware, farm, hedge arbitrage, quantification and high-frequency trading, OTC, and Bitcoin related investment and incubation projects.
-We provide between 1000-5000 of BTC OTC services in China, Korea, Indonesia, Vietnam, Cambodia, Hongkong, Taiwan, Netherland, Mexico, France, Spain, Italy, and others.
+[Richfund](http://www.richfund.pe/) was established in the end of 2013.
+Its core business involves Bitcoin mining chips, hardware, farm, hedge arbitrage, quantification and high-frequency trading, OTC, and Bitcoin related investment and incubation projects.
+It provides between 1000-5000 of BTC OTC services in China, Korea, Indonesia, Vietnam, Cambodia, Hongkong, Taiwan, Netherland, Mexico, France, Spain, Italy, and others.

 [1]: /img/large/genesis.png
 [2]: /img/large/itbit.png